whitfin/local-cluster/README.md

 ```

 This library itself uses this setup, so you can copy/paste as needed or use as an
 example when integrating into your own codebase.
+Note that you must have ensured
+that `epmd` has been started before using this lib; typically with `epmd -daemon`.

 ## Usage